JeneLitsch/Litan/doc/language/Functions.md

-# Function
+# Functions

-A Litan function can be declared with one of the following ways.
+A Litan function can be declared in one of the following ways.

-Statemement block a body
+Statemement block as function body
 ```javascript
 function name(param1, ...) {
     // Some code here
 }
 ```

-Single expression as a body
+Single expression as function body
 since 1.2
 ```javascript
 function name(param1, ...) => // Expression goes here
 ```

-The function main() without parameters is the starting point of a Litan program.
+The function main() with zero or one parameter is the starting point of a Litan program.

-### Examples
+## Examples
 ```javascript
 function hello() {
     return "Hello World";